39 Fascinating Creatine Statistics (use, death rate & effects)

 • Creatine supplementation has been shown to improve heart health – especially in people with prior heart problems, which may increase function by around 30%.
 This is another sign that Creatine is not only safe but promotes positive health outcomes in multiple organs.

-• Creatine may even improve your cholesterol profile – with some studies showing up to 20% improvements in VLDL (low-density lipoproteins, “very bad cholesterol”) levels.
-These are some of the most common problems in blood health, blood pressure, and heart disease.
+• Creatine may even improve your cholesterol profile – with some studies showing up to 20% improvements in VLDL (very low-density lipoproteins, “bad cholesterol”) levels which are major contributors to heart disease and blood pressure.
+Hence, improvement in their levels ameliorates some of the most common problems such as high blood pressure, and heart disease.

 • Creatine doesn’t only boost performance but reduces inflammation levels after sprinting workouts and other high-power exercises – protecting muscles and improving immune function.

-• Creatine has a modest positive effect on androgen levels in men, specifically DHT, which is why some people worry about creatine-induced hair loss.
+• Creatine has a modest positive effect on androgen levels in men, specifically DHT (a hormone that shrinks hair follicles and shortens hair growth cycle), which is why some people worry about creatine-induced hair loss.
 Most users will never experience creatine-related hair loss, except those with a severe genetic vulnerability.

 Creatine Stats & Associations – FAQs

 Creatine has been scientifically proven to be one of the most effective and reliable forms of supplementation on the market for most people.
-There’s a huge variety of research on Creatine and its applications on PubMed or other search options.
+There’s a huge variety of research on Creatine and its applications published in different scientific journals.

-Few people do not respond to creatine – creatine non-responders – who see no benefit.
+However, few people do not respond to creatine, that is they see no benefit.

 This could be due to genetic disposition or a diet already rich in food-based creatine sources.